 However, it is important not to lose sight of important compliance obligations.
 Check out our list of the top five compliance tasks to help you close out the year with a strong sense of compliance confidence.

 Prepare for Affordable Care Act (ACA) Reporting

 Now is the time to start thinking about how to tackle your ACA reporting and consider your options to secure a third-party vendor if you do not plan to complete the reporting in-house.
-All applicable large employers (ALE) must file Forms 1094-C and 1095-C with the IRS by February 28 or March 31, electronically, and furnish a copy of the 1095-C to all full-time employees by January 31.
+All applicable large employers (ALE) must file Forms 1094-C and 1095-C with the IRS by February 29 or April 1, electronically, and furnish a copy of the 1095-C to all full-time employees by January 31 (extended to March 4 per IRS Notice 2018-94).
 Despite other changes to the ACA, the reporting requirement remains effective.
 The IRS may penalize employers who fail to file these forms in a timely manner.
 For help identifying ACA reporting options available to you, reach out to your OneDigital consultant.

 Determine Whether the Extended IRS Electronic Filing Requirements Apply

 Effective January 1, 2019, new proposed regulations will extend the IRS electronic filing requirement to more employers who may not have been required to file electronically before due to a change to the non-aggregation rule.
 For employers, this means that the employer must count all information returns of any type filed with the IRS when determining whether they file 250 or more information returns (the threshold for electronic filing).